School Bag Safety | School Bags Health Warning for Irish Children

 One final point of observation is that if you see your child incline forwards to counterbalance the bag then they are unable to manage the weight even if it falls within the recommended guidelines.

 Unfortunately, some factors are outside parental control regarding the number of books required, storage and transport to it may not always be possible to conform to the ideal.
-Nonetheless, I hope this article provided some useful background information to allow you make informed decisions regarding schoolbag safety for your child.
+Nonetheless, I hope this article provided some useful background information to allow you to make informed decisions regarding schoolbag safety for your child.
 If in doubt, your nearest Chartered Physiotherapist could be able to advise you.

 Check out our blog at Dublin physio for regular postings and useful tips on musculoskeletal health matters.